BLUE HORIZON, BOOK 4

 “Anyone else awake?”

-“Tristan and Gwen are having coffee out on the back deck in the cool air and Pockets is out in the barn checking out a mechanical glitch in the Starwolf for Merlin.
+“Tristan and Gwen are having coffee out on the back deck in the cool air and Pockets is out in the barn checking out the Starwolf.
 Lori and Justy are still in bed, I think, and I’m in here with you.”

 “Did you talk to Merlin last night about the Horizon?”